jtaylor100/jtaylor100.github.io/about.markdown

 ![Me drinking some tea in [Hebden Bridge][], April 2018](/images/josh.png)

-*It is uncertain about what lies ahead, but that's the exciting part.*
+*It is uncertain what lies ahead, but that's the exciting part.*

 I was raised in [Barrington][], Cambridgeshire in the English countryside.
 My ideal Saturday is spending time with friends, relaxing with a good book or